 In July 2020, in response to the COVID-19 pandemic, OSPI moved the required WaKIDS training for teachers to an online learning management system.
 Teachers had two weeks to complete the training.
 Multiple sessions were hosted concurrently by three WaKIDS instructors who provided virtual feedback and monitored for completion.
 Additional resources were developed to support families, teachers, and school administrators with remote WaKIDS implementation.
 The deadline for the Whole-child Assessment component was extended by two weeks.

-In August 2021, to understand the growth and locations of Transitional Kindergarten implementation, OSPI initiated the TK Survey that districts are requested to complete to let OSPI informed about the enrollment of TK in their districts.
+In August 2021, to understand the growth and locations of Transitional Kindergarten implementation, OSPI initiated the TK Survey that districts are requested to complete to inform OSPI about TK enrollment plans.